antopravingit/Auto-Insurance-Claim-Fraud-Detection/README.md

 ## Technical Aspect
 This project is divided into two part:
  1. Exploratory Data Analysis
- 2. Due to the imbalanced dataset, SMOTENC is used before trainig the model
+ 2. Due to the imbalanced dataset, SMOTENC is used before training the model
  3. Training with 8 different Machine learning models, compare the results.
 Choose the best model
  4. Deploy the ML model to Heroku using FLASK